 Trakai Castle is located on a island in Lake Galve and connected to the mainland by wooden bridges.
 Originally, a second castle protected the shores of the lake, but all that remains of that one are a few watch towers and some crumbling walls.
 Both castles are encompassed within Trakai Historical National Park, which is on the Tentative List for UNESCO World Heritage status.

 The surrounding town is button-cute, with brightly colored wooden houses fronting immaculate streets.
 Trakai’s small population is surprisingly diverse, with Lithuanians, Poles, Russians, and Karaites calling the place home.
 A few restaurants were open during my off-season visit, but I was happy to make do with piping hot kibinai (sweet and savory pastries) from a convenient food truck.
-I stopped at Trakai en route to Kaunas, but the castle’s proximity to Vilnius makes it an ideal day-trip destination.
+I drove to Trakai Castle from Kaunas, but it’s also possible to visit as a day trip from Vilnius.